Azure/azure-sdk-for-python/sdk/contentsafety/azure-ai-contentsafety/README.md

 ### Additional documentation

-For more extensive documentation on Azure Anomaly Detector, see the [Azure AI Content Safety documentation][[contentsafety_overview]] on docs.microsoft.com.
+For more extensive documentation on Azure Content Safety, see the [Azure AI Content Safety][contentsafety_overview] on docs.microsoft.com.

 ## Contributing